knative/serving/community/WORKING-GROUP-PROCESSES.md

 life.
 Working group leads can petition to dissolve their working groups by emailing [elafros-tech-oversight@googlegroups.com](mailto:elafros-tech-oversight@googlegroups.com).
-The technical oversight committee also reserves the right to dissolve or recharter working groups over time as necessary.
+The technical oversight committee takes ownership of any artifacts created or owned by the dissolved working group.
+The technical oversight committee also reserves the right to dissolve or recharter working groups over time as necessary, though they will strive to first discuss this in committee meetings and open community discussion.

 ## Leads